zdravkov/kendo-docs/dataviz/map/layers.md

 ---
-title: Tile layers
+title: Layers
-page_title: Documentation for Map widget in Kendo UI DataViz
+page_title: Map Layers
 description: How to create and configure tile layers for the Kendo UI Map widgets.
-position: 1
+position: 2
 ---

 # Map layers